RasaHQ/orchestrator-demo/README.md

 ## A2A Integration

+Google [announced](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/) the Agent2Agent protocol as a standardized method for agent interoperability.
+There is both [documentation](https://google.github.io/A2A/#/documentation) and a sample [repo](https://github.com/google/A2A).
+A python quickstart can be found [here](https://google.github.io/A2A/#/tutorials/python/1_introduction).

 We'll use a configuration file named `a2a.yml` which the action server will read to connect to all of the available A2A agents.
 For our demo agent, the configuration is:

 ```yml